 The minority Labour Governments of 1924 and 1929 were short-lived, which could not implement heir program.
 Thus, the conservatives could not maintain their status as the United Kingdom’s chief ruling party and the British Empire for a long time.

 Then Thatcher and Major ruled England on behalf of the Conservatives for eighteen uninterrupted years.
-In 1998, Labour was replaced with power under Tony Blair.
-It tums out that while the Tory or Tory-led governments ruled Britain for 66 years after the first world war, the Labour Party was only in power for about eighteen years.
+In 1998, Labour came to power under Tony Blair.
+It turns out that while the Tory or Tory-led governments ruled Britain for 66 years after the First World War, the Labour Party was only in power for about eighteen years.
 That shows that the British two-party system is heavily loaded in favor of the Conservatives and against the Labourites.